Submissions

 Aigne has no restriction with regard to the number of text figures.
 It is the responsibility of the contributor to obtain permission for the reproduction of any image from the authority holding the copyright.

-Text figures (including maps) should be separate from the typescript of the text itself, and clearly identified.
+Text figures (including maps) should be placed within the text at the appropriate points, rather than at the end, and clearly identified.
 Ideally, you should supply figures, which have been drawn professionally.
 Any wording incorporated in the figure itself, e.g. in a key explaining symbols, should accord in spelling, punctuation etc., with the above conventions.
 All images and maps must be captioned.

 2. SYSTEMS OF REFERENCE

 All references should be made using the Harvard system.
-For more information, including the citing of more specific sources, authors are directed to the UCC Harvard Referencing Guide (https://libguides.ucc.ie/ld.php?content_id=34808539)
+For more information, including the citing of more specific sources, authors are directed to the UCC Library Harvard Referencing Guide.

 Privacy Statement